conan-io/docs/uploading_packages/running_your_server.rst

 Running conan_server
 ====================

+*conan_server* is a free and open source server that implements conan remote repositories.
+It is a very simple application, bundled with the regular conan client installation.
+For most cases, it is recommended to use the free Artifactory Community Edition for C/C++ server, check :ref:`artifactory_ce` for more information.

 Running the simple open source *conan_server* that comes with the conan installers (or pip packages) is simple.
 Just open a terminal and type: